 The title of each painting takes names from the suras of the Quran.
 Most important, what seems, at first sight, intricate and creating a sense of intricately intertwined patterns of the line are actually not lines, but words and letters that form the Arabic phrase, “In the name of the Lord, the Most Merciful and the Most Gracious.”
 All this is done with the Persian font Nastaligh.
 However, do not treat the “Blue Symphony” as calligraphy – I just used fonts as an element of work, but my main task was not just to appealingly form these words but to convey the essence of the concept through font, colour, and space.

-OCA: What messages do your pictures contain?
-What do people mostly say when talking about your work?
+OCA: What do your pictures contain, what do people talk about?